karapnaran/bot-hrach/README.md

 ## Advanced AI based Discord bot

-Suppots advanced commands such as /pupulachap
+Suppots advanced commands such as /pupulachap and /tusbomb

 Testimonials
 > We like hrachbot - Kughb